Uninett/Argus/docs/ticket-systems/writing-ticket-system-plugins.rst

 Writing your own ticket system plugin
 =====================================

+To create a project for a new plugin easily it is recommended to use the `Argus Ticket Cookiecutter Template <https://github.com/Uninett/argus_ticket_cookiecutter>_`.

 To write your own ticket system plugin it is easiest to use a Python library that accesses the API offered by the desired ticket system.